seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 ### Lookalike domains

-The one notable disadvantage to this approach is that someone could register a domain that is similar to the official one using a typo or a different TLD (e.g., `example.net` instead of `example.com`) and use that as a Bluesky account handle.
+Someone could register a domain that is similar to the official one using a typo or a different TLD (e.g., `example.net` instead of `example.com`) and use that as a Bluesky account handle.
 Most organizations already register typos of their domains to prevent this sort of abuse, but individuals might not.
 Users should do a quick web search to find the user's actual website if they are suspicious or unsure.

 ### Not everyone has their own website